Working Group/BOF Rosters ("Blue Sheets")

 - At the end of your session, please turn the blue sheets into the Secretariat at the registration desk.
 After registration closes on Friday, please turn in blue sheets to the Secretariat office.
 (The location of the Secretariat office will be posted at the registration desk on Friday.)

 - Please DO NOT remove the clipboards from the meeting room.
 They will be needed in the session that has the room after your group.

 Audio/Visual and Meeting Room Issues

 If you are having issues with the A/V equipment in your meeting room, or are having a problem with the environment in your meeting room (e.g. noise, temperature), please send a trouble ticket to email@example.com.
 Please be as specific as possible in your message, and remember to include the room name.

-If you are having trouble connecting to the IETF network, please send a trouble ticket to email@example.com or visit the Help Desk in the Terminal Room.
+If you are having trouble connecting to the IETF network, please send a trouble ticket to firstname.lastname@example.org or visit the Help Desk.
 Please be as specific as possible in your message.
-If you are unable to send email, please visit the Help Desk in the Terminal Room.
+If you are unable to send email, please visit the Help Desk near the IETF Registration desk.